 Season one of Treme paints a portrait of the city of New Orleans, through the eyes of a disparate cast of memorable, loosely connected characters.
 In the aftermath of Hurricane Katrina, the city is still staggering to its feet, and people are edging their way back into town to rebuild.
 There’s Antoine Batiste (Wendell Pierce), a hand-to-mouth session trombone player scraping by from gig to gig.
 There’s Janette Desautel (Kim Dickens), a chef struggling mightily to keep her popular restaurant afloat under an onslaught of massive repair bills and supply problems.
 Then there’s Albert “Big Chief” Lambreaux (Clarke Peters), a stubborn local trying to keep traditions alive, even as he takes it upon himself to challenge the corrupt systems keeping undamaged housing projects closed.
 And then there’s Creighton (John Goodman) and Toni (Melissa Leo), an upper middle class couple on the “Isle of Denial,” whose neighborhood was spared but whose lives are nonetheless intrinsically connected to the city.
 Cray’s a Tulane English professor and respected writer struggling with his latest novel about the city, while Toni is a hard-working lawyer who spends much of her time bailing the rest of the protagonists out of trouble.
 Speaking of which, there’s Davis McAlary (Steve Zahn), a dense but spirited disc jockey whose reckless, zany passion proves infectious to everyone he encounters.

-As in The Wire, there are individual story arcs for these great characters – fiscal roller coasters for Antoine and Janette, an artistic struggle for Creighton, relationship issues for street musicians Annie (Lucia Micarelli) and Sonny (Michiel Huisman), and Big Chief’s inability to reconnect with his son, a jazz trumpeter named Delmond (Rob Brown), among others .
-And the writers do a brilliantly deft job of weaving the principals in and out of each other’s lives, as a means of showing us the city.
-But maybe the most prominent throughline involves LaDonna Batiste-Williams (Khandi Alexander) , a tough as nails bar owner whose brother went missing in the penal system shortly before Katrina struck.
+As in The Wire, there are individual story arcs for these great characters: fiscal roller coasters for Antoine and Janette, an artistic struggle for Creighton, relationship issues for street musicians Annie (Lucia Micarelli) and Sonny (Michiel Huisman), and Big Chief’s inability to reconnect with his son, a jazz trumpeter named Delmond (Rob Brown), among others.
+The writers do a brilliant job of weaving the principals in and out of each other’s lives, as a means of showing us the city.
+But maybe the most prominent throughline involves LaDonna Batiste-Williams (Khandi Alexander), a tough-as-nails bar owner whose brother went missing in the penal system shortly before Katrina struck.
 LaDonna’s search for her brother, assisted tenaciously by Toni, is the central narrative thread of the show, and perhaps its metaphorical heart as well.
-For the show seems, to me at any rate, to be very much about the search for something that’s gone missing – whether it’s a person, a sense of normalcy, a connection between people, a threatened tradition, a muse, or the mysterious spirit of a city, irrevocably altered by a tragedy of unprecedented proportions.
+For the show seems, to me at any rate, to be very much about the search for something that’s gone missing, whether it’s a person, a sense of normalcy, a connection between people, a threatened tradition, a muse, or the mysterious spirit of a city, irrevocably altered by a tragedy of unprecedented proportions.

-Put that way it sounds rather bleak, but I’ll hasten to add that for all its dark subtext, Treme is also a celebration: of culture, and human resilience, and above all music.
+Put that way it sounds rather bleak, but I’ll hasten to add that for all its dark subtext, Treme is also a celebration: of culture, human resilience, and above all music.
 Throughout, music serves as a unifying force, and a liberating one.
-There’s nothing more “of the moment,” perhaps, than music…and as Davis points out late in the run, there are moments you get in New Orleans that you can’t get anywhere else.
-Treme delivers these memorable moments consistently, through its powerful music, its poetic dialogue, its breathtaking imagery and inspiring characters.
+There’s nothing more “of the moment,” perhaps, than music, and as Davis points out late in the run, there are moments you get in New Orleans that you can’t get anywhere else.
+Treme delivers these memorable moments consistently, through its powerful music, poetic dialogue, breathtaking imagery, and inspiring characters.
 Moments of brightness see the show through its dark journeys.